reangdeba/keybored/README.md

 # keybored

 ### [1] tl;dr if you want to fire it up now
-Assuming that you have the dependency installed:
+Assuming that you have the dependencies installed:

 Clone or download the repository.